-- Fluorophores have a limited number of excitation-emission cycles. - Excessive intensity or longevity of fluorophore excitation can result in loss of fluorescence ability of the fluorophore. - Newer fluorophores are less prone to photobleaching - Always shut the fluorescence illumination when not looking at or imaging your sample. - Addition of oxygen scavengers reduces the rate of photobleaching. - Fluorescence Saturation - Quenching
+- Fluorophores have a limited number of excitation-emission cycles. - Excessive intensity or longevity of fluorophore excitation can result in loss of fluorescence ability of the fluorophore. - More recently developed fluorescent compounds are less prone to photobleaching (therefore, more photostable) - Always shut the fluorescence illumination when not looking at or imaging your sample. - Addition of oxygen scavengers reduces the rate of photobleaching. - Fluorescence Saturation - Quenching